dev-bitcoin/blog/content/blog/trustless-lightning-payments-for-content.md

 string, they will obtain the payment point (`p = s*G`).
 The buyer will only obtain the "preimage" `s` after the payment is settled.

-We can take advantage of the distributive property of points on elliptic curves:
+So now that we know that PTLC invoices use elliptic curve points, we can take advantage of the distributive property of points on elliptic curves:

 ```
 (s1 + s2)*G = s1*G + s2*G